ESTP

 Frequently Asked Questions

-What does the ESTP struggle with?
+What does ESTP mean?

 How does the ESTP behave under stress?